opencontainers/image-spec/descriptor.md

   The decoded data MUST be identical to the referenced content and SHOULD be verified against the [`digest`](#digests) and `size` fields by content consumers.
   See [Embedded Content](#embedded-content) for when this is appropriate.

+- **`artifactType`** *string*

+  This OPTIONAL property contains the type of an artifact when the descriptor points to an artifact.
+  This is the value of `artifactType` when the descriptor references an [artifact manifest](artifact.md).
+  This is the value of the config descriptor `mediaType` when the descriptor references an [image manifest](manifest.md).

 Descriptors pointing to [`application/vnd.oci.image.manifest.v1+json`](manifest.md) SHOULD include the extended field `platform`, see [Image Index Property Descriptions](image-index.md#image-index-property-descriptions) for details.

+Descriptors pointing to [`application/vnd.oci.artifact.manifest.v1+json`](artifact.md) SHOULD include the extended field `artifactType`.

 ### Reserved